ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 In a case of named self-invoking anonymous function or anonymous self-invoking function, there is no need of call function explicitly.

 A method is a piece of code that is called by name and that is associated with the object.
+Methods are funtions.
 In most respects it is identical to function call except for some key difference:
 - It is implicitly passed for the object for which it was called.
 - It is able to operate on data that is contained within the class (remembering that an object is an instance of a class- the class is the definition, the object is an instance of that)
 - Method call is always associated with object